-The Company has 20 officers and employees, of which 8 are executive officers, 8 are assigned as accounting, administrative and support staff and four (4) are assigned for utility and service staff.
-The Company expects to hire additional personnel in 2013 as may be needed as technical staff for its various projects.
-When the Company will pursue additional oil and energy projects, with the entry of strategic and financial funders or investors, project managers, and engineering, technical and other support personnel may be required for these projects.
+The Company has twenty (20) officers and employees, of which eight (8) are executive officers, eight (8) are assigned as accounting, administrative and support staff and four (4) are assigned for utility and service staff.
+The Company expects to hire additional personnel in 2012 as may be needed as technical staff for its various projects.
+When the Company will pursue additional alternative fuels and renewable energy projects, with the entry of strategic and financial funders or investors, project managers, and engineering, technical and other support personnel may be required for the project.